-The phenomenon in which polls consistently underestimate support for female candidates relative to white male candidates.
+The “Richards effect” is the phenomenon in which polls consistently underestimate support for female candidates relative to white male candidates.

 The termed was coined by political scientists Christopher Stout and Reuben Kline who noted that in the 1990 Texas gubernatorial race many polls predicted Clayton Williams (R) to beat Ann Richards (D) by as much as 8 points.
 However, Clayton’s “lead” evaporated on election day and Richards won.